Flunksch/Flunksch/README.md

 # Hi there! 👋

 # About me
 I'm Peter Schrøder, new to coding but passionate about Python, ML, LLM, Gen AI, ai in general and coding!
+Started education as IT-supporter.

 # Technologies & Skills
 - 💻 Proficient in Python